camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 1. For developers: [Camunda Commons Typed Values Migration](#camunda-commons-typed-values-migration)
 1. For developers: [Camunda DMN Engine Migration](#camunda-dmn-engine-migration)
 1. For developers: [Task Lifecycle State and Task Events](#task-lifecycle-state-and-task-events)
+1. For administrators and developers: [PostgreSQL Support Clarification](#postgresql-support-clarification)

 This guide covers mandatory migration steps as well as optional considerations for the initial configuration of new functionality included in Camunda Platform 7.12.